samuraraujo/SERIMI-RDF-Interlinking/README.md

 How To Load RDF Data into Virtuoso?

-If you want to try Serimi over you own data, you have to load your data into a Virtuoso server.
-Below we show how to do it.
+To try SERIMI over you own data, you need to load your data into a Virtuoso server.
+Below we show how to do this.

-This example assumes that you are loading the Geonames into Virtuoso.
+This example assumes that you want to load Geonames RDF dataset into Virtuoso.

-Notice that virtuoso does not have a unique repository for each dataset.
-It has just a repository and it organizes the datasets in different NAMED GRAPHS.
+Notice that Virtuoso does not have a unique repository for each dataset.
+It has just a repository and it organizes the datasets in differents NAMED GRAPHS.
 The example below loads the data into the http://geonames.org Named Graph.

-ALL COMMANDS ARE COMPULSORIES
+ALL COMMANDS ARE COMPULSORY

 	checkpoint_interval(-1);
 	DB.DBA.RDF_OBJ_FT_RULE_ADD (null, null, 'index_local');